 How can you help?

 Education is key.
-Spread awareness on the discrimination the LGBTQ+ community still faces and challenge it.
+Spread awareness on the discrimination the LGBTQ community still faces and challenge it.
 Recognise how marginalisation can create a hostile environment.
-Progressive policies such as the introduction to LGBTQ+ inclusive education demonstrates the strides the UK is taking to improve LGBTQ+ equality, more needs to be done if we hope to increase stability in the lives of LGBTQ+ and lessen their vulnerability to traffickers.
+Progressive policies such as the introduction to LGBTQ inclusive education demonstrates the strides the UK is taking to improve equality.
+However, more needs to be done if we hope to increase stability in the lives of the LGBTQ community, and diminish their vulnerability to traffickers.

 akt.
 (2019).
 AKT release studies on LGBTQ+ youth homelessness. [online] Available at: https://www.akt.org.uk/news/world-homeless-day-2018 [Accessed 9 Jun.
 2019].